Private Gun Sales: Are They Legal?

 Federal Law on Gun Sales

-The Second Amendment of the Constitution affords United States citizens the right to keep and bear arms, but this right comes with certain restrictions.
+The Second Amendment of the United States Constitution (U.S.C.) affords United States citizens the right to keep and bear arms, but this right comes with certain restrictions.
 For example, FFL dealers are required by law to perform background checks.
-Thanks to the passage of the Brady Handgun Violence Prevention Act of 1993, it is against federal law to sell firearms to individuals that are:

 • Fleeing from the law